 Pay the Ransom

 If you don’t have valid backups, there is an option to pay the ransom to restore your company’s data.
-Even if you pay the ransom, it is not a guarantee that you will get decryption keys.
-There is an incentive for the attackers to deliver the keys though.
-If word gets out that they do not give the decryption keys, no one will pay up in the future.
+Even if you pay the ransom, there’s no guarantee that the attackers will hand over the decryption keys.
+However, the money is an incentive for them to deliver.

-Going this route is also very touchy.
-Many of the threat actors do not mess around, and they don’t negotiate.
-They can terminate communication at any moment, and then decryption will be impossible.
-It may take all of your effort, but try to be nice when dealing with them.
+Going this route is very touchy.
+Many of the threat actors do not mess around and they don’t negotiate.
+They can terminate communication at any moment and then decryption will be impossible.
+It may take all of your effort but try to be nice when dealing with them.